tamudashe/Bitcoin-Trading-Assistant/README.md

 API used: Coinmarketcap API

-Modules Used:
+Modules Used:requests, time, datetime

-    requests,
+Get latest bitcoin price:
-    time,
+    1a.
+Send an HTTP request
-    datetime
+    1b.
+Convert JSON response into a python object

-1. Sending an HTTP request using the requests module. requests.get().
-All endpoints return data in JSON format.
+    1c.
+Locate the USD price and convert the string into a number